Ischaemic Stroke

 • Alternative: aspirin 75mg OD

-If the patient is treated with thrombolysis, antiplatelet should be started 24 hours after once repeat imaging excludes haemorrhage.
+If the patient is treated with thrombolysis, antiplatelet should be delayed until 24 hours after AND once repeat imaging excludes haemorrhage.

 • Aspirin 300mg OD before initiating anticoagulation